 All test applications are evenly distributed and executed across the six machines.
 Each participant has 20 endpoints with an identical entity kind (only DataWriters or DataReaders), and the total number of endpoints in a test is 9,600 (i.e., 480 applications with 20 endpoints each).
 We set the default matching ratio in each test to 0.1 (10%).
-It means two out of 20 endpoints in each participant are matched with other endpoints in a domain at a probability of 0.1.
+It means two out of 20 endpoints in a domain at a probability of 0.1.
 Our experiments have tested other matching ratios also.